fynnfeldpausch/scravatar/README.md

-# Scravatar - A simple Scala library for Gravatar
+# Scravatar - A Scala library for Gravatar

 This library is an extended version of the [tiny scala library for Gravatar](https://github.com/magott/scravatar) by [Morten Andersen-Gott](https://github.com/magott).